Mohammed Hameeduddin: Political career

 The township's deputy mayor, Adam Gussen, an Orthodox Jew, had attended primary school, Teaneck High School and Rutgers University with Hameeduddin.
 Hameeduddin told the New Jersey Jewish News the pair first met in middle school, in grade six, when they were both sent to their school's principal's office for different infractions.

 His election sparked media attention to the diversity of Teaneck's population.

-Hameeduddin had been Teaneck's first Muslim councilmember when he was elected to a four-year term on the Township Council in 2008.
+Hameeduddin became Teaneck's first Muslim councilmember when he was elected to a four-year term on the Township Council in 2008.
 On May 8, 2012, Hameeduddin was re-elected as Mayor of Teaneck with 4,374 votes.

 Scholars and journalists have chosen to quote and comment on Hameeduddin's term as mayor.

-During the summer of 2010 the conversion of a building in Manhattan to a mosque triggered controversy for some Americans, because it was less than a mile from the site where the World Trade Center towers had been brought down, with great loss of life, by hijacked airliners piloted by Islamic extremists.
-On August 16, 2010, Gwen Ifill of the PBS Newshour tried to moderate a discussion between Hameeduddin and Rick Lazio a former member of the US Congress and candidate for Governor of New York, over the "Ground Zero Mosque".
-The discussion grew acrimonious, very acrimonious by PBS standards, and Ifill felt she should write about how the acrimonious discussion escaped her control to moderate the next day.
+During the summer of 2010, the conversion of a building in Manhattan to a mosque triggered controversy for some Americans as it was less than a mile from the site where the World Trade Center towers had been attacked by hijacked airplanes piloted by Islamic extremists on September 11, 2001.
+On August 16, 2010, Gwen Ifill of the PBS Newshour tried to moderate a discussion between Hameeduddin and Rick Lazio, a former member of the US Congress and candidate for Governor of New York, over the "Ground Zero Mosque".
+The discussion grew heated, and Ifill later apologized for the "unplanned aberration."

 Australian scholars, comparing how American television and Australian television marked the tenth anniversary of al Qaeda's attack of 9–11, chose to quote Hameeduddin.
 Hameeduddin's comment was originally broadcast on the Seven Network as a response to anti-Muslim retaliations:

 We're Muslim Americans, we're neighbors, we're politicians, we're doctors, we're lawyers.
 You know we're teachers.
 We're part of the American fabric.
 And to single us out and to put out these bills that are unconstitutional, saying you can't practise your religion, and anti-sharia bills and things like that—these Pavlovian triggers that the Islamophobes are very good at putting out there.
 That's something that our community really, ...
 I'd say we are hurt by.